 Adderall, which contains the ingredients amphetamine and dextroamphetamine, is a stimulant medication that’s used to treat ADHD.

-While Adderall is effective as an ADHD treatment, it may cause certain side effects, including sexual performance issues such as erectile dysfunction.
+While Adderall is effective as an ADHD treatment, it can cause certain side effects, including a risk of sexual side effects such as erectile dysfunction.

 It’s often possible to treat Adderall-related ED by planning ahead of time and modifying your dosage on days you plan to have sex.

 If you experience persistent ED that doesn’t seem to improve, medications like sildenafil (the active ingredient in Viagra®) can treat ED and improve your sexual performance.